8 Reasons to Schedule Instagram Posts + Stories in 2021

 Instagram used to be all about the visuals, but now, long-form captions are taking center stage.

-Influencers were the first to jump on the trend — Elise Darma, Quigley Goode, and Sarah Nicole Landry of @thebirdspapaya all share lengthy captions on their posts to give greater insight into their world or to share their knowledge.
+Influencers were the first to jump on the trend — Elise Darma, @shinewithnatasha, and @thebirdspapaya all share lengthy captions on their posts to give greater insight into their world or to share their knowledge.

 View this post on Instagram